D7460N/D7460N.dev/ADD.md

 > "<i>Many Web technologies are designed to exploit the Rule of Least Power.
 HTML is intentionally designed not to be a full programming language, so that many different things can be done with an HTML document: software can present the document in various styles, extract tables of contents, index it, and so on.
 Similarly, CSS is a declarative styling language that is easily analyzed.
 The Semantic Web is an attempt, largely, to map large quantities of existing data onto a common language so that the data can be analyzed in ways never dreamed of by its creators.</i>"<br />
 [W3C - Web Technologies and the Rule of Least Power - 2001](https://www.w3.org/2001/tag/doc/leastPower.html)

-Least Power allows developers to more easily separate data or business logic form GUI logic.
+The Least Power Principle allows developers to more easily separate data or business logic (JavaScript) form GUI logic (HTML/CSS).
 See [SEPARATION OF CONCERNS](#separation-of-concerns).

-Since the D7460N Template is only HTML and CSS, it runs natively in the browser with no servers requiered:
+Since the D7460N Template separates the HTML and CSS from the JavaScript, it runs natively in the browser with no servers requiered:
 * no building
 * no compiling
 * and no serving